-- c.
-Low Impact Development measures that may be considered for a waiver to the maximum allowed impervious cover include: - i. rainwater harvesting; - ii. bio-retention facilities placed around the perimeter of parking lots; - iii. wet ponds - d.
-Partial credit may be granted by the City Manager for certain LID measures. - e.
-No combination of waivers may allow impervious cover to exceed the maximum seven percent increase established herein. - f.
-Requirements for a Waiver of Impervious Cover Limitations: - i.
-Accepted Low Impact Development designs must be utilized, following the guidelines and standards adopted by the Boerne Low Impact Development Technical Design Guidance Manual. - ii.
-The applicant is responsible for providing sufficient design information for the appropriate department to examine and verify the improvement.
+- iii.
+Low Impact Development measures that may be considered for a waiver to the maximum allowed impervious cover include: - (a) rainwater harvesting: - (b) bio-retention facilities placed around the perimeter of parking lots; - (c) wet ponds - iv.
+Partial credit may be granted by the City Manager for certain LID measures. - v.
+No combination of waivers may allow impervious cover to exceed the maximum seven percent increase established herein. - vi.
+Requirements for a Waiver of Impervious Cover Limitations: - (a) Accepted Low Impact Development designs must be utilized, following the guidelines and standards adopted by the Boerne Low Impact Development Technical Design Guidance Manual. - (b) The applicant is responsible for providing sufficient design information for the appropriate department to examine and verify the improvement.